Adaptable Symbolic Music Infilling with MIDI-RWKV: Abstract

 \section{Abstract}

-Existing work in automatic music generation has primarily focused on end-to-end systems that produce complete compositions or continuations.
-However, because musical composition is typically an iterative process, such systems make it difficult to engage in the back-and-forth between human and machine that is essential to computer-assisted creativity.
-In this study, we address the task of personalizable, multi-track, long-context, and controllable symbolic music infilling to enhance the process of computer-assisted composition.
-We present MIDI-RWKV, a novel model based on the RWKV-7 linear architecture, to enable efficient and coherent musical cocreation on edge devices.
-We also demonstrate that MIDI-RWKV admits an effective method of finetuning its initial state for personalization in the very-low-sample regime.
-We evaluate MIDI-RWKV and its state tuning on several quantitative and qualitative metrics, and release model weights and code at \href{https://github.com/christianazinn/MIDI-RWKV}{https://github.com/christianazinn/MIDI-RWKV}.
+Existing work in automatic music generation has mostly focused on end-to-end systems that generate either entire compositions or continuations of pieces, which are difficult for composers to iterate on.
+The area of computer-assisted composition, where generative models integrate into existing creative workflows, remains comparatively underexplored.
+In this study, we address the tasks of model style adaptation and multi-track, long-context, and controllable symbolic music infilling to enhance the process of computer-assisted composition.
+We present MIDI-RWKV, a small foundation model based on the RWKV-7 linear architecture, to enable efficient and coherent musical cocreation on edge devices.
+We also demonstrate that MIDI-RWKV admits an effective method of finetuning its initial state for style adaptation in the very-low-sample regime.
+We evaluate MIDI-RWKV and its state tuning on several quantitative and qualitative metrics with respect to existing models, and release model weights and code in the supplementary materials.